Summit Midstream Corporation (NYSE:SMC) CEO J Heath Deneke Sells 1,000 Shares

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the stock in a transaction on Monday, December 23rd.
-The stock was sold at an average price of $34.94, for a total value of $34,940.00.
-Following the completion of the transaction, the chief executive officer now owns 262,006 shares of the company’s stock, valued at $9,154,489.64.
-The trade was a 0.38 % decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the firm’s stock in a transaction on Thursday, December 26th.
+The shares were sold at an average price of $36.19, for a total value of $36,190.00.
+Following the transaction, the chief executive officer now directly owns 260,006 shares in the company, valued at $9,409,617.14.
+This trade represents a 0.38 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

 J Heath Deneke also recently made the following trade(s):